US STOCKS-Wall St ends near flat; retailers fly for a second day

 high alert for war games near Ukraine.

-affected by a massive data breach and that costs relating to the
+a massive data breach and that costs relating to the event could

 The S&P 500 retail index gained 1.4 percent.
 Wednesday's